Image of a child sweeping up dirt on bamboo floors.

 Do:

-• Trim your pets’ nails to prevent large (and microscopic) scratches that will dull your finish over time.
+• Trim your pets’ nails to lessen any scratch marks that will dull your finish over time.

 • Attach soft felt pads to the feet of your furniture to avoid scrapes and gouges.